Primary Research Area

 - BSc.
 Civil Engineering Faculty of Engineering, Cairo University 2003

-His honors include the George Housner Fellowship, California Institute of Technology, 2005, and a Certificate of Honor, National Ceremony of Science, Egypt, 2004.
+His honors include the National Science Foundation CAREER award, 2018, Fellowship of the National Center of Supercomputing Applications, 2015, the George Housner Fellowship, California Institute of Technology, 2005, and a Certificate of Honor, National Ceremony of Science, Egypt, 2004.

 - Postdoctoral Scholar, Department of Physics, University of California at Santa Barbara 2011-2012